Kioku-Noroi/arcadia/README.md

 ## how to run
-step 1: donwload
+step 1: Download zip

+step 2: extract

+step 3: open arcadia-master folder using vscode or any other python IDE

-step 2: pip install pygame-ce
+step 4: pip install pygame-ce in the terminal

-step 3: run main.py
+step 5: run main.py